 So what exactly is loyalty tax?
 Well, it’s not actually a tax but it’s become the common phrase for companies that exploit your loyalty as a customer.
-Often also referred to as tease and squeeze, it’s where companies entice you with a good deal with the aim of charging you more and more the longer you stay with them.
+Also referred to as ‘loyalty penalty’ or ‘tease and squeeze’ and officially known as ‘price walking’.
+It’s where companies entice you with a good deal initially with the aim of charging you higher and higher prices the longer you stay with them.

-The hope is that once you’ve signed up, you accept or don’t notice the gradual price increases and don’t shop around regularly.
-The main offenders are electricity & gas suppliers, TV & broadband providers, insurance companies, mortgage lenders and mobile phone networks to a slightly lesser degree.
+The hope is that you don’t notice or accept the gradual price increases and you don’t shop around regularly.
+The main offenders are electricity & gas suppliers, TV & broadband providers, insurance companies and mobile phone networks to a slightly lesser degree.

 Whenever you take out a new deal, set a calendar reminder for a month before the deal ends, to start shopping around.
 Once you’ve seen what competitors are offering either ask your current supplier for a better deal or simply switch to a new one.